InlandRevenue/Gateway_Services-Access/Identity and Access/Mutual Authentication and Cipher Support.md

 But this approach had the drawback that it precluded DSPs from automating certificate rollover and had a high operational cost for both DSPs and IR when managing renewed certificates.

-We have now adopted a more typical CA trust-based authentication model (utilising mTLS) so that any certificate that contains a pre-approved subject Common Name (CNAME) and is issued only by one of IR’s approved trusted root Certificate Authorities will be accepted.
+We have now adopted a more typical CA trust-based authentication model (utilising mTLS) so that any certificate that contains a pre-approved Common Name (CN) and is issued only by one of IR’s approved trusted root Certificate Authorities will be accepted.
 The change applies to both Test and Production environments

-This means you will now need to ensure a CNAME is generated in the Developer Portal and used as part of the process of ordering a certificate from the approved list of CA’s below:
+This means you will now need to ensure a Common Name is generated in the Developer Portal and used as part of the process of ordering a certificate from the approved list of CA’s below:

 * Amazon
 * Comodo